The Perfect Nonprofit Survey: 7 Golden Rules To Follow

 Conduct The Survey By Mail

-If you are communicating with your survey population regularly by snail mail, you can conduct your survey by mailing them the survey.
+If you are communicating with your survey population already often by mail, you can conduct your survey by simply popping it in the letterbox.
 You may need to include a return envelope or set up a way for them to return the survey responses in person.

 Once you collect the survey responses, you’d have to log the answers manually into your database too.